albrow/zoom/README.md

 - Preserve relationships between structs
 - Preform *limited* queries

 Zoom consciously makes the trade off of using more memory in order to increase performance.
-However, you can configure it to use less memory if you want.
+Zoom stores all data in memory at all times, so if your machine runs out of memory, zoom will either crash or start using swap space (resulting in huge performance penalties).
 Zoom does not do sharding (but might in the future), so be aware that memory could be a hard constraint for larger applications.

 Zoom is a high-level library and abstracts away more complicated aspects of the Redis API.
 For example, it manages its own connection pool, performs transactions when possible, and automatically converts structs to and from a format suitable for the database.
 If needed, you can still execute redis commands directly.

 If you want to use advanced or complicated SQL queries, Zoom is not for you.
+Most notably, Zoom currently lacks an equivalent of the SQL keywords `IN` and `OR`.
+Although support for more types of queries may be added in the future, it is not a high priority.

 Installation